“Your work is to discover your world, and then with all your heart, give yourself to it.” -Buddha

 Yoga Informed Psychotherapist

 My foundation in Integrative Therapy is based on a master’s degree in Art Therapy from The School of the Art Institute of Chicago.
 I consider myself, at this point, a seasoned professional.
-It is the foundation of art that has grounded my approach to health and wellness in creativity, curiosity and compassion.
+It is the foundation of art that has grounded my approach to healing and health in creativity, curiosity and compassion.

 In my evolving career of over 20 years, I have remained dedicated to leading with creativity.
 In the beginning I trained in trauma informed, attachment theory, and practiced as a relational therapist.
 Seeing a need to evolve with the needs of my clients and provide creative interventions, I began to incorporate the skills I learned as a Yoga Teacher into my work as a clinician.
 Incorporating the body as a medium to learn about processes and a tool to gauge symptoms.
 Mindfulness, breathwork and the asana of restorative yoga became my creative tools in sessions.